TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 you get by reading it.
 If just there would be something less than 16 years old, not about Java but PHP and 6 times shorter...

 There is!
 [Mathias Noback](http://php-and-symfony.matthiasnoback.nl/), used to be Symfony popularizator, wrote a book about of [Principles of Package Design](https://leanpub.com/principles-of-package-design).
 It's great for deeper understanding of package maintenance.
 If this is your first OS step, read it 3 articles later.
-Now it would be to much detailed for you.
+Now it would be too much detailed for you.

 > There is actually contest about paper version on Czech and Slovak Symfony group Twitter - [go check it and win one](https://twitter.com/Symfonisti/status/773042292479393792)!